oddbird/susy/docs/susyone.rst

 Susy One
 ========

-Documentation for the original syntax, used in the ``1.x`` releases, and also available as an language option in ``2.x``.
+Documentation for the original syntax used in the ``1.x`` releases, and also available as an option in ``2.x``.
-If you want to upgrade
-but keep using the old syntax, change your import from ``susy`` to ``susyone``.
+If you want to use the latest release but keep the old syntax, change your import from ``susy`` to ``susyone``.

 .. code-block:: scss